aggebala/Simple-Stock-Market/readme.md

 Some points to be made:

-* It was made as simple as it gets just to provide an answer to the test questions.

 * It consists of only one package since the project is small

 * It uses BigDecimal class for many numbers in order to achieve highest precision